wp-plugins/juna-it-poll/readme.txt

 34. WordPress Juna IT Poll

 == Changelog ==

+= 1.0.5 =
+* You can upload videos, give width and height for images and videos, give font-size and font-family for answers.

+= 1.0.4 =
+* Added to the result menu.
+Admin can change the vote as you wish.

 = 1.0.3 =
 *  Adding to admin page digital calculation and choosing color.